Reference is made in these Club Rules to the Club Procedures which:

 The Club Procedures are subject to amendment by the Committee where considered appropriate to satisfy the needs of the Club.
 These Club Rules specify which procedural changes require the approval of an Annual General Meeting.

-6. Different categories of membership are determined by the Committee and defined in Club Procedures with subscription rates for the different categories reflecting the different levels of usage of the facilities.
+- Different categories of membership are determined by the Committee and defined in Club Procedures with subscription rates for the different categories reflecting the different levels of usage of the facilities.
 Membership of the club is open to all applicants, without discrimination.
 Any changes that are introduced in the number or definition of categories shall be ratified or rejected at the next following Annual General Meeting.
-In accordance with bar licence requirements, the full name and address of each applicant for membership shall be displayed on the Club Notice Board for at least two days prior to his or her becoming a member and new members cannot purchase drinks from the bar until their name has been listed in the New Members section of the Club Committee minutes on the notice board.
+In accordance with bar licence requirements, the full name and address of each applicant for membership shall be displayed on the Club Website for at least two days prior to his or her becoming a member and new members cannot purchase drinks from the bar until their name has been listed in the New Members section of the Club Committee minutes on the notice board.

 SUBSCRIPTIONS AND ENTRANCE FEES

-12. Anyone who allows their membership to lapse may only be readmitted to the Club by re-applying for membership in the normal way, including payment of the entrance fee, except when rejoining within 3 years.
+- Anyone who allows their membership to lapse may only be readmitted to the Club by re-applying for membership in the normal way, including payment of the joining fee, except when rejoining within 3 years.
 Where personal circumstances so require, existing playing members may retain membership rights by reverting to non-playing membership.
-A subsequent return to playing membership will not incur payment of the entrance fee.
+A subsequent return to playing membership will not incur payment of the joining fee.